SRCH2/srch2-ngn/documentation/docs/advanced.md

     return genre.contains("Science Fiction") ?
 50 : 1;
   }
 ```
-so that any movie of the genre "Science Fiction" will be boosted 50 times higher in the search results.
+Any movie of the genre "Science Fiction" will be boosted 50 times higher in the search results.

 ##Testing and Proguard